 - Devin Clancy, Marketing Programs & Events Manager

 - Stephanie Grant, Partner

 - Kimberlee Stafford, Partner

 Diversity, Equity & Inclusion Committee: The DEI Committee, formed in 2004 (under its original name of Diversity Task Force), is open to all interested firm attorneys and staff.
-It currently consists of 44 dedicated participants (25 attorneys and 19 staff members), which account for nearly 25% of the firm.
+It currently consists of 46 dedicated participants (23 attorneys and 23 staff members), which account for over 30% of the firm.
 The Committee includes members that self-identify as Black, People of Color, White, immigrants, LGBTQ+, disabled, and fat.
 Among other things, Committee members work to identify barriers to recruiting and retaining a diverse workforce, educate themselves and the firm on DEI issues, recommend support of or involvement in community organizations, and recommend specific actions the firm can take to improve in being anti-racist, equitable, and inclusive.
 The Committee meets regularly and manages a budget dedicated to supporting diversity, equity, and inclusion efforts at the firm and in the community.

 Tonkon Torp actively and regularly reviews internal practices, policies, and procedures through an equity lens and works to implement changes as a result of our reviews.
 In addition, we have outlined some of our DEI Initiatives below.